- You do not have any products in your shopping cart yet.

 - Apply a suitable wood oil or furniture wax thinly and evenly with a soft cloth.

-- Let the care product soak in for a few minutes.
+- Let the care product penetrate for a few minutes.

 - Carefully remove excess oil or wax with a fresh cotton cloth.